seanelliott86/personal-site/src/blog/2025-03-29-how-a-missing-autocomplete-attribute-is-making-me-question-my-life-choices.md

 ## So, what’s the moral of the story?

-It turns out, a missing autocomplete attribute can be the difference between a seamless login experience and spiralling into existential dread while logging into your NAS.
+It turns out, a missing autocomplete attribute can be the difference between a seamless login experience and spiralling into existential dread while logging into your NAS, well for me anyway.

 The good news?
 It’s a problem with a straightforward solution.
 Adding `autocomplete` attributes is simple, improves accessibility, and enhances the experience for everyone—whether you’re using assistive technologies or just trying use the 37 character password your browser or password manager thankfully saved for you.

 By taking the time to implement `autocomplete` correctly, we can all save a little frustration and a lot of unnecessary interactions.
 And who knows?
 Maybe next time, I’ll actually get into my NAS without questioning every life choice I’ve made along the way.

-Now, if you’ll excuse me, I have to submit bug to my NAS vendor to update their forms...
+Now, if you’ll excuse me, I have to submit bug to my NAS vendor to update their forms.